 A study of selected 20th century German language films (subtitled) with focus on the films artistic expression and psychological, social, historical, and cultural content.
 Course taught in English.
 No prerequisites.
-(ATTR: ARTS, CAA, GLST)
+(ATTR: ARTS, CAA, CFD, GLST)

 GERM-027.
-German Media Literacy 3 credits
+US and German Media 3 credits

-This course is designed to help students acquire the ability to decode and evaluate data communicated through a variety of German information sources: newspapers/magazines, radio, film, and television.
-The course will treat printed, audio, and visual information as text and the text will be processed for its information component, its social, and cultural bias, as well as for any intended manipulation of the reader's/listener's/viewer's thoughts and interpretation.
-To do this, students will first familiarize themselves with current German history, politics, and culture through selective readings.
+This course is a comparative study of U.S. and German media which focuses on its content, form, and impact.
+In this course, students will: decode, evaluate and compare data presented in a variety of U.S. and German information sources; analyze how media and its message are presented in both countries; and, critically reflect upon the media message and their understanding of it.
+This course will consider printed, audio, and visual information as text which will be analyzed for its information content, its social, and cultural bias, as well any possible intended manipulation of the reader's/listener's/viewer's perspective.

+Throughout this course, the interpretation of the medium will consistently focus attention on the Franciscan heritage concern which embraces a broad sense of tradition.
+Media has been a means of communication since humans existed.
+The study of media, in its diverse forms (visual, audio or printed) always had and has a subtext grounded in a culture and heritage which evolved through the ages

 This course will be taught in English.
-All materials will be in translation, dubbed, or subtitled.
-(ATTR: ARTS, GLST)
+All German materials will be in translation, dubbed, or subtitled.
+(ATTR: ARTS, CFD, GLST)

 GERM-101.
-Fundamentals of German I 3 credits

-Introduction to elementary German grammar, syntax, and vocabulary.
+Fundamentals of German I 3 credits Introduction to elementary German grammar, syntax, and vocabulary.
 Designed for students with no previous knowledge of German.
 (ATTR: ARTS)

 GERM-102.
-Fundamentals of German II 3 credits

-A continuation of GERM-101.
+Fundamentals of German II 3 credits A continuation of GERM-101.
 Prerequisite: GERM-101 or 2 years of high school German.
 (ATTR: ARTS)